Dinas Powys: Demography

 The 2001 UK Census recorded the population of Dinas Powys as 8,512.
 In the 2011 Census, the number had fallen to 7,490.
 However, electoral roll information in 2012 indicated that the population was 8,790.

 There are few major employers in the village.
-The majority of the working population commute to Cardiff, Penarth and Barry.
+The majority of the working population commutes to Cardiff, Penarth and Barry.

 Landmarks

 Local landmarks include Dinas Powys Castle, the village common, and the war memorial on the village green.

-Several pubs serve the village, mostly in the village centre; they include the Star, the Cross Keys and the Three Horse Shoes.
-Other former pubs were the Swan in Eastbrook (which closed permanently in 2007) and the Castle Oak (until 2006 known as the Malthouse), located on the Murch estate, which closed during 2011.
-The latter site is now operated by Tesco.
+Garnhill House (and Estate) is a Grade II listed building with terraced gardens exhibited at the Royal Academy in 1904, and has been occupied by the Green family for well over 100 years.

-The Mount, a late Georgian villa, is a Grade 2 listed building.
+The Mount, a late Georgian villa, is another Grade II listed building.
 It was originally a farmhouse called Mount Pleasant and was occupied by the Hurst family, who held the manor of Dinas Powys.
-The house was extended in the 19th century by the Lee family, who built a new south wing and renamed it the Mount.
-It was further modified in the Victorian period before being converted into separate dwellings in the 20th century.

 Religious sites

 St. Peter's Church on Mill Road is the village's main Church in Wales parish church, while the Catholic congregation worships at St. Mary's on Edith Road.
-St Peter's was built in 1929–1930 to replace the old "Iron Church" in the village square, which had served as a chapel of ease for St. Andrews since 1881, but could only hold 180 worshippers.
+St Peter's was built in 1929–1930 to replace the old "Iron Church" in the village square, which had served as a chapel of ease for St. Andrew's since 1881, but could only hold 180 worshippers.
 The new church's foundation stone was laid on St. Peter's Day on 29 June 1929; it was consecrated on 15 October 1930.
-The church was designed by the Glamorgan architect J Coates Carter, and was built after his death.
+The church was designed by the Glamorgan architect J. Coates Carter, and was built after his death.
+The stained-glass window above the main altar was donated by Ralph Henry Green (of Garnhill House).
 Much of the masonry was reused from the recently demolished Cyfarthfa Ironworks.
-St Peter's is currently a Grade 2 listed building.
+St Peter's is currently a Grade II listed building.

-Dinas Powys is also noted for its 14th century Norman parish church, dedicated to St Andrew.
+Dinas Powys is also noted for its 14th-century Norman parish church, dedicated to St Andrew.
 This is located in the hamlet of St Andrews Major, just under a mile away from the village centre.
 There is also the nearby church of St Michael and All Angels in Michaelston-le-Pit.

-There are also two Methodist chapels in the village.
-One is a small "tin Tabernacle" in the Eastbrook area; the larger Methodist Church backs onto Station Road.
+There are two Methodist chapels in the village.
+One is a small "tin tabernacle" in the Eastbrook area; the larger Methodist Church backs onto Station Road.
 Dinas Powys Baptist Church meets in the Parish Hall on Britway Road, and Bethesda Chapel is on Fairoaks.
 Ebenezer Presbyterian Church is located in the Highwalls Road area.